mazzonelorenzo1/AI-Super-Resolution-ACT-for-Big-Imaging/README.md

 <a id="struct"></a>
 ## 📂 Repository Structure
-The codebase is organized modularly, separating data loading, model architectures, and training logic.
+The repository is organized modularly, separating data loading, model architectures, and training logic.

 ```text
 📁 AI-Super-Resolution-ACT-for-Big-Imaging/